 The CIS Team

 The Center for International Studies includes a small central core staff and a faculty program director.
-The center and its programs provide financial, intellectual, and logistical support for faculty, graduate students, and undergraduate students who have an interest in international relations.
+Our programs provide financial, intellectual, and logistical support for faculty, graduate students, and undergraduate students who have an interest in international relations.
 The center also has established an advisory board of leading individuals and experts drawn from department of Political Science and International Relations.

 Matt Stevens, Associate Director

 Matt Stevens is the Associate Director of the Center for International Studies.
 In this role, he manages the center’s activities in support of the director’s strategic vision.
 Prior to joining CIS, he served as the senior managing editor at the USC Rossier School of Education, where he edited publications and served as the dean’s speechwriter.
 He has also worked as an editor for the Los Angeles County Museum of Art; as production editor at Stanford University Press; and as managing editor at the Huntington Library, Art Collections and Botanical Gardens, where he collaborated closely with the USC-Huntington Early Modern Studies Institute and the Huntington-USC Institute on California and the West.
-Matt earned a master’s degree in African history from UCLA and is currently a doctoral student in the educational leadership program at USC Rossier.
+Matt earned a master’s degree in African history from UCLA and a doctorate in Educational leadership at USC Rossier.

 Linda Kim, Senior Program Specialist